syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Exporting.md

 # Hierarchy Grid Exporting

 Grid will be exported with its child Grid.
-This can be achieved by enabling `IncludeChildGrid` property of the respective Exporting classes like `GridExcelExport`, `GridWordExport` and `GridPdfExport`.
-Include the dataSource needed for ChildGrid in the GridProperties object after deserializing them.
+This can be achieved by enabling `IncludeChildGrid` property of the respective Exporting classes like `GridExcelExport`, `GridWordExport` and `GridPdfExport` and include the dataSource needed for ChildGrid in the GridProperties object after deserializing them.
 Remaining procedures will be same as the normal Grid Exporting.

+N> Excel File will be exported in the collapsed state with the expand/collapse icon whereas other file-formats like Pdf and Word will be exported in expanded state.

 {% tabs %}